ertelek/gitcrumbs/README.md

 - “`gitcrumbs` not found after installation” → If you used `pip install --user`, ensure `~/.local/bin` is on your PATH; or prefer `pipx`.
 - “No snapshots yet” → Start the tracker or run `gitcrumbs snapshot` manually.
-- “Snapshot created right after restore” → That should not happen with the anchoring logic.
-If it does, please open an issue with your `timeline` and steps.
+- “Not inside a Git working tree.” → `cd` into a Git repo or initialise one with `git init`.

 ---

 ## Contributing

-Issues and PRs are welcome.
+Issues and PRs are welcome!
 If you hit an edge case, share a minimal repro.

 ---